Santa-Bunny/magic-wifi-handler/docs/README.md

 ### An ethernet frame handle for developers working on [Magic WiFi](https://github.com/bluebandit21/magic-wifi)

 This library was built for developers to modify their software work with the Magic WiFi device as published in [github.com/bluebandit21/magic-wifi](https://github.com/bluebandit21/magic-wifi).
-It adds priorities to sent ethernet frames using the boost.asio library such that higher priority data can be sent over lower quality signals.
+It adds priorities to sent ethernet frames using the LibTins library such that higher priority data can be sent over lower quality signals.